 Teaching your children to be reasonable with their money shouldn’t make you nervous.
 It’s a life skill they need to have, no different than eating with a spoon or brushing their teeth.
 As a parent, it’s our responsibility to instill these concepts in our kids.
 How do you teach your kids about money?

-Amy Beardsley is a Freelance Writer and Professional Ghostwriter whose work has appeared in dozens of financial planning and real estate blogs and magazines.
+Amy Beardsley is a freelance writer and professional ghostwriter whose work has appeared in dozens of financial planning and real estate blogs and magazines.
 In addition to writing articles, Amy has ghostwritten content for hundreds of social media profiles.
 With a background in the legal field, she transforms complex ideas and information into engaging easy-to-understand stories.
-Follow Amy on Twitter @emorningmoney or on her website, Early Morning Money.
+Amy blogs at Early Morning Money.